Asian Socialist Conference: Israeli participation

 In the case of Israel, Mapai was invited to the 1953 Rangoon conference rather than the more leftist Mapam.
 At the time, Mapam was considered as too close to the communists.

 The Israeli presence at the Rangoon conference provoked confrontations with Arab delegates.
 In the beginning of the conference the Egyptian delegate refused to sit at the same table as the Israeli delegation, and left the conference in protest.
 The Lebanese delegation also left the conference in protest of the Israeli participation.
 Notably, whilst not joining the Egyptian and Lebanese walk-out, the Pakistani party retained reservations about the role of the Israeli delegation.

-At the same time, the ASC provided a space for Mapai (which was the governing party in Israel) to foster relations with Asian socialists, contacts that were later to be translated into strengthening of bilateral diplomatic links with states like Burma and Nepal.
+At the same time, the ASC provided a space for Mapai (which was the governing party in Israel) to foster relations with Asian socialists, contacts that were later to be translated into strengthening of bilateral diplomatic links with states such as Burma and Nepal.
 The Rangoon conference was probably the first time that Nepali Congress leaders met with Israelis.
 The fact that Nepalese and Burmese socialists could identify with the socialist profile of Mapai contributed to the shaping of close linkages.
 In the case of Nepal, these links were maintained even after the Nepali Congress had been dislodged by the royal coup in 1960.
 In the case of Burma, the meetings at the Rangoon conference led to the opening of diplomatic links and, soon afterwards, the first appointment of an Israeli ambassador (David Hacohen) to an Asian country.

 With Israel's role in the Tripartite attack on Egypt in 1956, relations between Mapai and socialist parties in Asia deteriorated.
-The Japanese Socialist Party socialists saw the Israeli attack and the occupation of Egyptian territory and Gaza as foreign domination, intended to safe-guard colonial control over Egypt.
+The Japanese Socialist Party socialists saw the Israeli attack and the occupation of Egyptian territory and Gaza as foreign domination, intended to safeguard colonial control over Egypt.
 In January 1957 the JSP adopted the 'Fukuoka Resolution', which called for the expulsion of Mapai from the Asian Socialist Conference and the Socialist International.
 In the end, Israeli diplomats were able to persuade the JSP not to present the Fukuoka Resolution to the ASC and SI.